Isangerak/Stockle/README.md

 **DO NOT RUN FILE FROM WITHIN THE FOLDER HOLDING THE FILE**.

-Instead run from directory holding folder, just like the API program
+Instead run from directory holding folder

 #### How to run the program?
 The main program is _Backend.py_